jely2002/nest-ipc/README.md

 ```

 ## Security notice
 This package uses RIAEvangelist's `node-ipc` as dependency.
-The `node-ipc` package includes protestware in its recent versions.
-This protestware will add a file to your desktop and print a heart in the console.
+The `node-ipc` package used to include protestware.
+This protestware would add a file to your desktop and print a heart in the console, in some other versions it would delete files.

-The version of `node-ipc` that this package uses is locked to a non-impacted version and overriden in package.json to prevent any accidents.
+The version of `node-ipc` that this package uses is locked to a non-impacted version (12.0.0) and overriden in package.json to prevent any accidents.